 Political, religious, cultural, ideological, identity-driven, linguistic, or socioeconomic grievances are the primary causes of terrorism and insurgency in India.
 Terrorism in India can be narrowly divided into three categories:

 Terrorism in the outskirts.

 As part of the current insurgencies, there has been a lot of extreme violence and extremism.

-Terrorist attacks on India have included hijacking and blowing up planes, sabotaging railway lines, kidnapping hostages to meet political demands, suicide attacks, the assassination of two of its Prime Ministers, attacks on places of worship, transportation networks, security forces, and financial centres, communal protests followed by extreme violence, and attacks both by religious and non-religious groups.
+Terrorist attacks on India have included hijacking and blowing up planes, sabotaging railway lines, kidnapping hostages to meet political demands, suicide attacks, the assassination of two of its Prime Ministers, attacks on places of worship, transportation networks, security forces, and financial centers, communal protests followed by extreme violence, and attacks both by religious and non-religious groups.

 10 Lines for Writing a Terrorism Speech

 Terrorism is one of the world's biggest problems, including mass executions and horrific acts of violence.